For many serious AV enthusiasts, OLED screen technology is quite simply the future of television.

-The OLED TV in question is the 65-inch LG 65EF9500 - and it really and truly couldn't be flatter.
-In fact, the flawlessly flat finish of its screen is emphasized by the extraordinary lack of depth the TV shows off over much of its rear end.
+The OLED TV in question is the 65-inch LG 65EF950V - and it really and truly couldn't be flatter.
+In fact, the flawlessly flat finish of its screen is emphasised by the extraordinary lack of depth the TV shows off over much of its rear end.
 Its large expanse of screen rests on less than 5mm of panel depth for around two-thirds of its rear area, creating a stunning, futuristic look that I'd say is actually more rather than less attractive than LG's curved alternatives.

 Making a screen a TV

-The reason LG hasn't been able to make the whole of the 65EF9500's rear under five millimetres deep is simply that it has to fit connections, processing systems, tuners and speakers in there somewhere.
+The reason LG hasn't been able to make the whole of the 65EF950V's rear under five millimetres deep is simply that it has to fit connections, processing systems, tuners and speakers in there somewhere.
 After all, this is very much a fully formed TV rather than just a 'dumb screen'.